bashtools/mokctl/docs/package.md

 ```

-Run the top 3 lines from the output, without `sudo`, like so:
+Run the top 3 code lines from the output, without `sudo`, like so:

 ```bash
 mkdir -p $HOME/.kube